-7. Invert the jar over a bowl at an angle so the seeds will drain and air will be able to circulate.
+7. Invert the jar over a bowl at an angle so the seeds will drain and air will circulate.
 Otherwise, the seeds will rot and turn black, and my “green thumb” remedy will fail.

 10. After their 15 minutes of fun-in-the-sun, place them in a prominent place on display for all to see and marvel at.
 Once they turn green (in about a day), you can proudly “pronounce” to your family and friends, “Doctor Jo gave me my green thumb back!”

-For tips on how to store your sprouts check out my blog: Keeping your Greens-Green.
+For tips on how to store your sprouts, check out my blog on how to store your greens.

 Enjoy them in a salad or put them in a sandwich.
 I like them on top of avocado toast with a sliced hard-boiled egg.
 Farmer Fred would only eat this toast if I added a few slices of bacon!

 Pop on over to my social media sites, where you’ll find exclusive Doctor Jo’s daily pictures of what’s new in my gardens or what new recipe I’m creating in my kitchen.
 Make sure you click the like button, share, and subscribe.
 I love your comments, so let me know what you think.